Botswana is not one of the fancy touristy places to lay back and relax. It is a paradise for wildlife lovers.

 A jewel of South Africa, Botswana is one of the top safari destinations in Africa.
 The country is rich with diverse ecosystems.
 If you have been longing to watch an array of wildlife in their natural habitat, a trip to Botswana is what you need.

-There are plenty of activities to indulge in, and the country is safe for travellers.
+There are plenty of activities to indulge in, and the country is safe for travelers.
 It will surprise you to learn that the police in Botswana do not carry firearms.

 Most countries in Africa are infamous for crimes, political instability, and other issues.
 Luckily, Botswana is not on the list.
 It is a very safe place to visit.
 Wildlife viewing opportunities here are enticing.